mongodb/specifications/source/read-write-concern/read-write-concern.rst

   - 2017-12-18 : Added "available" to Readconcern level.
   - 2017-05-29 : Added user management commands to list of commands that write
   - 2019-01-29 : Added section listing all known examples of writeConcernError.
+  - 2019-06-07: Clarify language for aggregate and mapReduce commands that write